Japanese cuisine, like its culture, has a very unique aesthetic.

 A new form of art blasted its way from China’s Cultural Revolution to the contemporary art conversation.
 Cai Guo-Qiang is one of the most innovative modern artists, where he leverages fear and collective tension into works of beauty.

 Destruction and birth.
 His work often carries a component of our ephemeral existence.
-He There is this cyclical nature of Guo-Qiang’s work.
+There is this cyclical nature of Guo-Qiang’s work.
 Feng Shui.
 Confucianism.
 Taoism.
 Buddhism.
 Each of these spiritual practices and perspectives have been explored in his work.

 The use of gunpowder has a deeper meaning though.
 The minerals found inside the cannon blasts take thousands of years to form.
 And it’s an age-old Chinese belief that such medicine can make one immortal.
+In fact, gunpowder is considered one of China’s “4 great inventions,” and carries a sense of national pride.

 For a Change